 Michelle is an active member of the London and South East regions of the Access Association, is on the judging panel of the Selwyn Goldsmith Award for Universal Design and represents CAE on the BS8300 committees.

 Jacqui is an Occupational Therapist by background with 14 years’ experience in disability, predominantly working with disabled children.
 She specialises in housing accessibility and offers housing design appraisals.
 She has also worked extensively in a variety of settings including community health services, schools, and hospice care.

-Using her technical expertise, Jacqui developed and co-leads the Accessible Housing: Category 3 – Wheelchair User Dwellings course, and also conducts access audits of public and commercial buildings.
+Jacqui recently co-authored the 3rd edition of Habinteg’s Wheelchair Accessible Design Guide.
+Using her technical experience, she has developed and co-leads the Wheelchair Accessible Housing: Building Regulations, Approved Document M Category 3 course, and also conducts access audits of public and commercial buildings.

 Teresa has a design background and holds a postgraduate degree in Gender and Society and a City and Guilds qualification in Garden Design.

-She offers one-to-one support with applications for the City Bridge Trust’s Access Audit and Capital Costs grants.
+She offers one-to-one support with applications for the City Bridge Trust’s Access Audit and Capital Costs grants via ASAS.
 This includes visiting charities’ premises, helping to prioritise the costs of accessible building works, and connecting charities with resources for inclusive service provision.

 Sarah has delivered training on inclusive design and is currently developing training and working on a guidance publication on accessibility and Inclusive service provision for the charity sector.
 She is an active member of the Access Association, Inclusive Hotels Network (IHN) City of London Access Group (CoLAG) and regularly attends public events to promote access and Inclusion.